Kilobyte Cosmic Birefringence from ALP Domain Walls

+{It is also possible that domain walls are unstable and decay, if the degeneracy of the vacua is lifted by another shift symmetry breaking term.
+If the domain walls disappear after recombination, the bound (\ref{tension}) from the cosmological domain wall problem will be significantly relaxed, and the viable parameter space might be enlarged. }

-So far we have discussed the domain wall formation before the last scattering.
-The domain wall formation may also happen after the last scattering, in which case the typical curvature of axion should be lighter than $10^{-29}\EV.$ In this case, we have an almost isotropic polarization without the KB structure.\footnote{On the other hand, a completely isotropic birefringence may be generated if the axion potential has some local false vacuum like in axion monodromy.
-The axion is trapped in the false vacuum and undergoes tunneling after phase transition.
-In this case the prediction may be gravitational waves generated when the bubble walls collide.} From all directions the polarization angle changes by a value relevant to the difference of $\vev{\phi}/f_\phi$ at our vacuum and the value, $\phi_{\rm LSS}/f_\phi$, at the last scattering.
-The anisotropic birefringence is generated since the ALP distribution has a variance of $\D\phi_{\rm LSS}/f_\phi\sim H_{\rm inf}/f_\phi^{\rm (inf)}$.
+So far we have discussed the domain wall formation before the recombination.
+The domain wall formation may also happen after the recombination, in which case the typical curvature of the axion potential should be lighter than $10^{-29}\EV.$ In this case, we have an almost isotropic polarization without the KB structure.\footnote{ If the axion potential has a local false vacuum as in the axion monodromy, a completely isotropic CB may be generated; the axion is trapped in the false vacuum and undergoes tunneling after phase transition.
+In this case the prediction may be gravitational waves generated when the bubble walls collide.} From all directions the polarization angle changes by a value corresponding to the difference of $\vev{\phi}/f_\phi$ at our vacuum and the value, $\phi_{\rm LSS}/f_\phi$, at the last scattering.
+The anisotropic CB is also generated since the ALP distribution has a variance of $\D\phi_{\rm LSS}/f_\phi\sim H_{\rm inf}/f_\phi^{\rm (inf)}$.